 A. CONSERVATION OF ENERGY: Energy Conservation Measures taken:

-iv) Awareness about the need for energy conservation at all levels of
+iii) Awareness about the need for energy conservation at all levels of employees is

 B. TECHNOLOGY ABSORPTION